What is an Anti-hero? Simple Guide, Complicated Character

 However, as the story progresses, the main character develops more empathy for others.
 By the time the climax rolls around, they're surprising themselves by doing wildly inconvenient or even dangerous things for the sake of someone else.

-You see this in one of the most famous anti-heroes of all time, Shrek.
+You see this in the quintessential anti-hero, Shrek.
 At the beginning of the movie, our dear ogre friend is only motivated by his desire for solitude.
-By the end of the story, he’s driven by the need for companionship and connection.
+By the end of the story, he's driven by the need for companionship and connection.

 Not every anti-hero has such a straightforward positive arc, however.
 In The Last of Us, Joel initially only cares about his own survival in the fungi-fueled zombie apocalypse.
 Then, as his relationship with Ellie develops, he begins to do everything for her sake.